Establishing and embedding professional boundaries

 If you’re developing or refreshing your organisation’s professional boundaries:

-• Use the frameworks in the previous section to understand key concepts.
+• Use the foundational frameworks for professional boundaries to understand key concepts.

 • Consider how you’re going to set clear guidelines for what behaviour is and is not allowed when people interact in your organisation (see guidance from the Ann Craft Trust).